iocron/typo3-gulp-scss/README.md

 *(Side Note: You can use `npm update` somewhat later on if you modify / add other dependencies manually to this script)*

 ## Console Usage (within the theme folder):

+Start all Build Tasks:
+`gulp build`

+Start all Watcher Tasks (Initializes also the Build task on start):
+`gulp watch`

 Convert Scss Files to CSS uncompressed (build once):
 `gulp sass:uncompressed`